 You undertake to take responsibility and exercise reasonable care in respect of your accommodation and its equipment.
 The services and facilities included in your holiday will be deemed to be provided with reasonable care if they comply with any local regulations which apply, or, if there are no applicable local regulations, if they are reasonable when compared to the local standards in practice.
-The fact that services or facilities fail to comply with local or UK guidance or advice shall not of itself mean that the services or facilities in question have not been provided with reasonable care.
-You should familiarise yourself with fire procedures, including emergency exits in your accommodation, the swimming pool(s) area etc. Children must be supervised by you at all times, especially near water, on balconies or in unfamiliar buildings and surroundings.
+The fact that services or facilities fail to comply with local or UK guidance or advice shall not in itself mean that the services or facilities in question have not been provided with reasonable care.
+You should familiarise yourself with fire procedures, including emergency exits in your accommodation, the swimming pool(s) area etc. Be aware that in some of our properties smoke and carbon monoxide detectors may not be present as they are not required by local or regional law.
+Children must be supervised by you at all times, especially near water, on balconies or in unfamiliar buildings and surroundings.

 BRITTANY FERRIES CUSTOMER SERVICE

 We aim to provide the best holiday possible.
 However, if you do encounter a problem you must immediately notify the relevant local owner, caretaker or supplier to try to resolve the problem at the time, and also contact our Helpline.
 A failure to do so will reduce or negate your right to claim redress from us.
 Our Helpline offices are manned by specialist bilingual staff.
 Full information on how and where to call accompanies your holiday documents.
 In the unlikely event that the matter is not resolved to your satisfaction at the time, you should write to Customer Services, Brittany Ferries, Millbay, Plymouth, PL1 3EW.
 Please quote your booking reference and provide full details of your complaint so we may investigate and respond to you.
 Where possible, notification should be within 30 days of completion of your holiday, to enable us to investigate your complaint.